 It is notable that the GM5 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the Df does not offer wifi capability.
+In contrast, the Df does not provide wifi capability.

 Studio photographers will appreciate that the Nikon Df (unlike the GM5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The Df is a recent model that features in the current product line-up of Nikon.
-In contrast, the GM5 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the GM5 from Panasonic.
+Both the Df and the GM5 have been discontinued, but can regularly be found used on eBay.
+Neither of the two has a direct successor, so they represent the end of the respective camera lines from Nikon and Panasonic.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.

 So how do things add up?
 Which of the two cameras – the Nikon Df or the Panasonic GM5 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.